tomeichlersmith/hps-env/README.md

 denv echo "Hello from inside the denv"
 ```

+## Usage Tips
+Below are some helpful tips for making your workflow more streamlined when using this container.

+### Local Installation
+Since your home directory within the container is the directory with all your HPS stuff in it,
+I would suggest having your install location for any HPS packages you are developing to be
+`~/.local`.
+This is a standard Linux install package for users and can easily be inlucded in
+the `*PATH*` environment variables so the installed libraries and executables are easily accessible.

+### Specialize the bashrc
+Again, since your home directory in the container is separate from your regular home directory,
+you can add a bunch of HPS-specific things to the `.bashrc` file that is located in the HPS
+home directory.
+I would suggest making sure the `*PATH*` variables include `${HOME}/.local`,
+but don't hesitate to take it further and include HPS-specific shell functions and aliases
+to do tasks that you do frequently.

+## Other Usage Options (besides `denv`)

 ### docker or podman and distrobox
 Create a distrobox using the image built from this repo on DockerHub.
 ```